Session II: Soyo Archaeology

 Logistics: Participants will camp in their own tents at a single base camp for the duration of the project.
 Three project gers provide communal space, a kitchen and a laboratory for more comfortable living and working conditions.
 The nearby Khog River will provide water for drinking (after purification) and cleaning.

-Overview: The Soyo Archaeoogy portion of NOMAD Science is composed of an interdisciplinary, international team that investigates the transition from hunting and gathering to the herding of domesticated animals in northern Mongolia.
+Overview: The Soyo Archaeoogy portion of NOMAD Science is composed of an interdisciplinary, international team from Flinders University, the American Center for Mongolian Studies, the National Museum of Mongolia, and more that investigates the transition from hunting and gathering to the herding of domesticated animals in northern Mongolia.
 The results of this effort will provide not only important cultural heritage ties for modern Mongolians, but also an important case study to be used in understanding the ways that humans and culture evolved globally and temporally.
 The primary themes explored include adaptation to climate change, economic shifts, socio-political complexity, inter-regional networks and trade, and human-environment-animal interaction - of course many of which remain relevant and important to our world today.
 The methods used to investigate these themes range from traditional archaeological methods like survey and excavation, but also include more interdisciplinary and cutting edge techniques such as remote sensing (ground penetrating radar, magnetometry, aerial photography), ZooMS (animal identification through mass spectrometry), ethnoarchaeology, paleoethnobotany, pXRF, and more.

 Primary Research Questions: How did the transition from hunting and gathering to herding (a long process that took place approximately 3,000-6,000 years ago) impact the social, political, and cultural context of the region (and vice versa)?
 How does this compare to other regions where similar transitions took place?